 The proposed works are illustrated in the detailed drawings attached as Appendix A.

-The single storey buildings are located toward the rear of the school site and well setback from surrounding public roads and adjoining rural residential properties.
-The classrooms will generally face each other located on opposite side of an internal access road within the existing school development.
+The single storey buildings are located toward the south-eastern end of the school site and well setback from surrounding public roads and adjoining rural residential properties.